brianmaissy/grow/README.md

 Sometimes a caller wants to know more information about the progress of a shape functions than its final state when it finishes.
 To do this a shape function can trigger events at various points in its execution.
 These shape functions take an event array in their params object, containing objects with a parameter and a handler fields.
 When the function's parameter reaches one of the specified event values, the corresponding handler function is called, optionally with the shape function's current params object as an argument.

+# Notes

+* Grow could have been implemented a little more cleanly using the library async.js, but I chose not to in order to eliminate dependencies.
+The example app included does use async.

 # Is the project finished?

 Grow is an early-stage work in progress.
 It's currently versioned at 0.x, which is preliminary, unstable development.
 The initial stable release will be versioned 1.0.
 The entry-point code in main.js is only an example of how grow is used, not part of the library.